Tianyang Liu

 til040 🌀 ucsd ✨ edu Click to copy

-I build, train, and evaluate Large Language Models (LLMs) 🧠 — and try to make them smarter 💡.
+I build, train, and evaluate Large Language Models (LLMs) 🧠 — and try to make them smarter 💡, stronger 💪, and more tasteful 🎨.

 News